Charity Commission keynote

 - Closing remarks

 Matt is Chief Executive at Pro Bono Economics, the charity established by former Bank of England Chief Economist Andy Haldane to help other charities measure, understand and value their impact.
-He is a founding member of the Law Family Commission on Civil Society, which is exploring the role that the social sector can play alongside business and the government in driving forward the UK’s post-COVID-19 renewal agenda.

 Daniel leads PwC's charities audit team and leads the firm's thought leadership for the charity sector.
 He is a Chartered Accountant and Chartered Public Finance Accountant and holds the ICAEW Diploma in Charity Accounting.
-Daniel is Chair of the ICAEW Charity Committee, a member of the Charities SORP Committee and a member of the CIPFA Charities and Public Benefit Entities Forum.

 In addition to providing assurance services Naziar also provides advisory services to a range of charities.
 Naziar leads Crowe's work on Donor Audits and has knowledge of institutional funding requirements having produced reports for a variety of institutional and governmental donors.
 She also carries out training for charities and lectures and writes on a range of topics relevant to Trustees and management.